 Odds & Ends

-Reed Larson became the first U.S.-born player in NHL history to score 600 career points, on Dec.
+Reed Larson became the first U.S.-born player in NHL history to have 600 career points on Dec.
 27, 1986.
 The Bruins’ defenseman hit this milestone with an assist in a 2-1 overtime loss to the Kings.

 Petr Nedved extended his team-record point-scoring streak to 15 straight games, on Dec 27, 1992, with an assist in the Vancouver Canucks’ 5-2 win over the visiting Montreal Canadiens.
 He scored 15 goals and 24 points during his 15-game streak.

 John Vanbiesbrouck became the second U.S.-born goalie to record 300 NHL victories on Dec.
 27, 1997, in the Florida Panthers’ 6-2 win at the Islanders.
 The Panthers scored five goals during the second period, with Radek Dvorak netting two of them.

 Trevor Linden became just the fourth player to score 250 goals as a member of the Canucks on Dec.
 27, 2001, as he had the game-winning goal in a 4-2 defeat of the Flames.

 Malcolm Subban made 27 saves on Dec.
 27, 2017, to lead the Vegas Golden Knights to a 4-1 road win at the Anaheim Ducks.
 This extended their point streak to 10 straight games, setting an NHL record for expansion teams.
 They went 9-0-1 during this run, beating the old mark set by the Panthers in the 1993-94 season, who went 5-0-4 over a stretch of nine games.